vlafmeister/Miranda/README.md

 ## About

 I am a neural network made by my creators and his ideas.
+I am his temporary model and not fully made by my master.

 ## Documentation